Processing math: 100%

 Solution:

-Let $2x=a, 2y=b, 2z=c$.
+Let 2x=a, 2y=b, 2z=c.
 Then, the given system of equations is equivalent to

-$$\begin{array}{rcl}a^{2013}+b^{2013}+c^{2013} & = & 3 \\ ab+bc+ca+abc & = & 4. \end{array}$$ Using the AM-GM Inequality in the first equation, we get $abc \leq 1$ and from the second equation we get $ab+bc+ca \geq 3$.
-Suppose without loss of generality that $a \leq b \leq c$.
+\begin{array}{rcl}a^{2013}+b^{2013}+c^{2013} & = & 3 \\ ab+bc+ca+abc & = & 4. \end{array} Using the AM-GM Inequality in the first equation, we get abc \leq 1 and from the second equation we get ab+bc+ca \geq 3.
+Suppose without loss of generality that a \leq b \leq c.
 By Chebyshev's Inequality, we have

-1 \leq \dfrac{ab+bc+ca}{3} \leq \dfrac{(a+b+c)^2}{9}, (1)
+\begin{equation} 1 \leq \dfrac{ab+bc+ca}{3} \leq \dfrac{(a+b+c)^2}{9}, (1) \end{equation}

-therefore $a+b+c \geq 3$.
-Using Chebyshev's Inequality once again, we have $$\dfrac{a^{n-1}+b^{n-1}+c^{n-1}}{3} \leq \left(\dfrac{a+b+c}{3}\right)\left(\dfrac{a^{n-1}+b^{n-1}+c^{n-1}}{3}\right) \leq \dfrac{a^n+b^n+c^n}{3}$$ for all $n \in \mathbb{N}^*$.
-Since $\dfrac{a^{2013}+b^{2013}+c^{2013}}{3}=1$, we get $$a^n+b^n+c^n \leq 3$$ for all positive integers $n < 2013$, and in particular $a+b+c \leq 3$.
-This gives $a+b+c=3$, and from (1) we get $ab+bc+ca=3$, which implies $abc=1$.
-Therefore, $a+b+c=3\sqrt[3]{abc}$, so $a=b=c=1$, i.e. $x=y=z=1/2$ is the only solution to the given system of equations.
+therefore a+b+c \geq 3.
+Using Chebyshev's Inequality once again, we have \dfrac{a^{n-1}+b^{n-1}+c^{n-1}}{3} \leq \left(\dfrac{a+b+c}{3}\right)\left(\dfrac{a^{n-1}+b^{n-1}+c^{n-1}}{3}\right) \leq \dfrac{a^n+b^n+c^n}{3} for all n \in \mathbb{N}^*.
+Since \dfrac{a^{2013}+b^{2013}+c^{2013}}{3}=1, we get a^n+b^n+c^n \leq 3 for all positive integers n < 2013, and in particular a+b+c \leq 3.
+This gives a+b+c=3, and from (1) we get ab+bc+ca=3, which implies abc=1.
+Therefore, a+b+c=3\sqrt[3]{abc}, so a=b=c=1, i.e. x=y=z=1/2 is the only solution to the given system of equations.

 Mathematical Reflections 2013, Issue 1 - Problem J256